 Business Development Tax Credit (BTC) Program: Refundable tax credits may be provided to eligible businesses that create jobs, make capital improvements, invest in employee training, and/or locate or retain a corporate headquarters facility in Wisconsin.
 Credits can only be claimed in a tax year in which a company increases net employment in Wisconsin when compared to the previous tax year.
 This discretionary program provides the following tax credits:

 Enterprise Zone Jobs Tax Credit: Corporate income tax credits are available for companies that create new jobs and make capital improvements at business facilities in designated enterprise zones.
+This discretionary program provides the following tax credits for up to 12 years:

 Business Opportunity Loan Fund (BOLF): Discretionary program provides assistance to businesses that create and/or retain jobs.
 The funds may be used for construction and expansion; working capital; acquisition of existing businesses, land, buildings, and equipment.
 Companies that create and/or retain a significant number of jobs may be eligible for loan forgiveness.